A brief history of QSC

-In the late sixties a few future founder members were fortunate to have moorings on or alongside the quay which, with the passing of the years, had become the worse for wear and several sections were very much in need of substantial repair.
-The quay had been a major base of maritime and industrial activity which included the carrying away of locally quarried stone for London Bridge.
-In addition, the local village residents had for generations enjoyed the use of the quay for recreational purposes.
+In the late 1960's a few future founder members were fortunate to have the use of moorings on or alongside the quay which, with the passing of the years, had become the worse for wear and were very much in need of substantial repair.
+The quay had historically been a hive of maritime and industrial activity with the transport of goods for prestigious civil projects, including the supply of local stone for the construction of London Bridge.
+Generations of local residents had also enjoyed the use of the quay for recreational purposes.

-Discussions took place with the residents on the quay and they accepted assurances that the possible development would be achieved with minimal disturbance to their lives.
-It was felt that an organised approach was preferable to the indiscriminate use of the quay by boat owners "going it alone".
+In 1971 a group of enthusiastic local villagers, Alan Broad, John Rampling, Tony Spiller, Alan Crago, John Prudden and Len Cradick considered the possibility of rejuvenating the quay and forming a 'Boat club'.
+Discussions took place with quay residents and they accepted assurances that any development would be achieved with minimal disturbance to the environs.
+It was agreed that an organised approach was preferable to the indiscriminate use of the quay by boat owners ‘going it alone’.

-September 1973 saw the negotiation of the terms of the lease and a lease was duly signed by the first Trustees.
-Lord Eliot gave encouragement to the Club to start developing the Quay and to lay moorings.
-A second-hand caravan was purchased for £60 to act as a temporary Clubhouse which was sited to the north side of the existing kilns.
+September 1973 saw further negotiations of the terms of the lease, which was duly signed by the first Trustees.
+Lord Eliot encouraged the club to start developing the quay and to lay some moorings.
+A second-hand caravan was purchased for £60 to act as a temporary clubhouse, sited to the north side of the lime kilns.

-The Commodore commented in a letter to all members a well worn phrase but appropriate in any organisation relying on voluntary assistance, he suggested that it is "not what the club can do for members but what they can do for the club".
+A past Commodore once quoted the oft used phrase that it is 'not what the club can do for members, but what they can do for the club…’